“Passion, I see, is catching” W. Shakespeare as quoted by Elizabeth Taylor on her launch for Elizabeth Taylor’s “Passion”.

 A month later still numb unshaven and unwashed I opened my medicine cabinet.
 My bottle of Chanel Pour Monsieur was empty.
 Steve’s old bottles were looking sad.
 So I went shopping and bought a new bottle of Chanel, then a bottle of Versace Eau Fraiche, then a bottle of Givenchy this and Bulgari that.
 I found the fragrance website Fragantica and began to learn about notes and olfactory groups and sub groups.
 I met really nice knowledgeable people there in the forums; I got out of bed on Saturdays again.
 I began to review my new scents creating a screen name from my boyfriends last name, I began to shave and look in the mirror, I went shopping, I rediscovered life and laughter and the joy I always had for life.
 The world moves on and I rejoined it all because of something as ephemeral as a fleeting scent on my wrist.

-This blog is all about my discoveries in the last months since Bryant’s passing of the ever expanding and exciting world of men’s fragrances.
+This blog is all about my discoveries over the years since Bryant’s passing of the ever expanding and exciting world of fragrances for both men and women.
 I will start off with some of my reviews from Fragantica and some stories of my adventures looking for something that smells good.
 I hope you will come with me.

 (A painting that I did in 2009 of my late boyfriend Bryant became my avatar at Fragantica.
 I toyed for a while with the idea of creating a scent based on him.
 This “ad” was about as far as I got.)